fdamstra/Freds-Grand-Rapids-Restaurant-List/README.md

-# Freds-Grand-Rapids-Restaurant-List
-A list of dishes and restaurants in Grand Rapids with recommendations
+# Fred'ss Grand Rapids, MI Restaurant Recommendations

 ## Summary
 A friend asked me for a list of restaurant recommendation in Grand Rapids.
-The food around here is fantastic, so it's hard to know which ones to try.
+There are so many good restaurants in the area that it hard to know which ones to try, and even once you get there, what are their truly "great" dishes.
+So here are some of my recommendations.

+These are obviously personal choices.
+I like big, bold flavors and highly seasoned food.
+I like variety, even within the dish itself (e.g. bibimbap).
+And I like new and different things.
+I've had bacon and eggs for breakfast too many times; give me garlic chicken and eggs on texas toast with Hollandaise, please (Bring it back, Wolfgangs!).

 Additionally, I wanted to keep a list of restaurants that I intend to try.
-Feel free to submit more for me, especially with dish recommendations!
+Feel free to [submit more recommendations](https://github.com/fdamstra/Freds-Grand-Rapids-Restaurant-List/issues) for me.
+Whenever possible, please include a particular dish to try!

-These are obviously personal opinions, and based on limited experience.
+All opinions are my own, based on my own experience.

 ### Top Favorites
 Each section is roughly in order of my preference.